Scarlett-White/100-days-of-code/log.md

 ### Day 3: September 28, 2025

-**Today's Progress**:
+**Today's Progress**: Started my first Java netbeans project this year.
+It wasn't bad.
+Learned constructors, and three main OOP concepts[Encapsulation, Inheritence & polymophism: method overloading and overiding]

 **Thoughts** : Just remebered how far i came from just a thought to doing IT and today I have an OOD lab exam.
-Felt nostligical with "YAD-engliesh version"
+Felt nostligical with "poison(YAD)-engliesh version"

 **Link(s) to work**:
 1.